Line to Region

 Convert the selected line object to a region object, and save to a region dataset or CAD dataset.

-When converting line objects to region objects: Closed line objects will be directly converted to region boundaries; Unclosed line objects will first be connected end-to-end before conversion.
+When converting line objects to region objects: closed line objects will be converted directly into region boundaries; unclosed line objects will first be connected end-to-end before conversion.
 As shown below, Figure 1 demonstrates converting closed line objects to region objects, while Figure 2 shows converting unclosed line objects to region objects.

 Figure 1: Converting Closed Line Objects